beliven-it/opsi/README.md

 `opsi hosts check-reboot`

-> This command show a list of servers needed to reboot.
+> This command show a overview of the servers, showing which reboot, which give you error connections, ecc.
 >
 > This command make use of `hssh`.
 You can find the tool and the istructions to install [here](https://github.com/beliven-it/hssh).